belgattitude/nextjs-monorepo-example/README.md

 - Set a **structure** and show a lifecycle perspective (dx, ci/cd...)
 - Clarify **advantages** of monorepos (sharing locales, images, code, conventions, shared api types...).
 - Integrate **tools & configs** (ts, jest, changelogs, versioning...).
 - Create nextjs/vercel/prisma... bug reports with **reproducible examples** *(initial purpose)*.

-> The approach doesn't rely on specific monorepo tooling like [Rush](https://rushjs.io/)
+> The approach doesn't rely on monorepo tools such as [Rush](https://rushjs.io/)
 > or [Nx](https://nx.dev/).
-This repo focus to be manageable with a regular package manager
+It does not try to compete, accent is on recipes with a focus on
-> like [yarn 3.0](https://github.com/yarnpkg/berry), pnpm...
-Yet most recipes can be replicated, adapted
+> regular package managers like [yarn 3.0](https://github.com/yarnpkg/berry), pnpm...
-> or opted-out easily.
-> Accent here is to have something as agnostic as possible, complex enough to forge ideas and get a decent CI/CD
-> speed baseline (under a minute).
+> By keeping the examples agnostic as much as possible, it should be very easy to apply them
+> in others tools.
+See also the FAQ about differences.

 ## What ?